 What are the Benefits of Art Therapy?

-Art therapy, a hybrid field largely influenced by the disciplines of art and psychology, uses the creative process, pieces of art created in therapy, and third-party artwork to help people in treatment develop self-awareness, explore emotions, address unresolved emotional conflicts, improve social skills, and raise self-esteem.
+Art therapy, a hybrid field largely influenced by the disciplines of art and psychology, uses the creative process, pieces of art created in therapy, and third-party artwork to help people develop self-awareness, explore emotions, address unresolved emotional conflicts, improve social skills, and raise self-esteem.
 Art therapy primarily aims to help individuals experiencing emotional and psychological challenges achieve personal well-being and improved levels of function.
 Art therapy has been shown to benefit people of all ages.
 Research indicates art therapy can improve communication and concentration and can help reduce feelings of isolation.
 This type of therapy has also been shown to lead to increases in self-esteem, confidence, and self-awareness.

 What are the Benefits of Experiential Therapy?

 As patients progress through structured experiential therapy activities under the guidance and supervision of an experiential therapist, they have the opportunity to experience successes, identify obstacles, develop improved self-esteem, and take greater responsibility for their actions.
 Change, emotional growth, and personal empowerment are all among the benefits of participating in an effective experiential therapy program.
 Because experiential therapy patients are often focused on the task or activity at hand — rather than on the therapeutic aspect of the experience — they are more likely to behave in a more unguarded and genuine manner.